-Helping you remember to do the stupid little things to improve your Django
+Helping you remember to do the stupid little things to improve your Django site’s security.

-are entirely or mostly served over SSL (which should include anything with user logins).
+Inspired by Mozilla’s Secure Coding Guidelines, and intended for sites that are entirely or mostly served over SSL (which should include anything with user logins).

 Install from PyPI with pip: